AdrianoGratani/Pac-Man-for-Desktop/README.md

 - the user uses Pacman, the main character of this game, to move in a predefined map.
 The map contains small round-shaped pellets.
 - Goal of the game is to help Pacman in his goal of collecting each pellet.
 If there are no pellets left in the map, the user wins the game.
-- for sake of variety/competion, the map presents anthagonists, namely the 'ghosts'.
+- for sake of variety/competion, the map presents antagonists, namely the 'ghosts'.
 If a ghost touches Pacman and there are still pellets left in the map, the game stops immediately, and the user lose the game.

-The whole Pacman game is made of four main components:
+The whole Pacman game is made of five main components:
   - the map of the game;
   - the player character;
   - the enemies;